shervin86/mcstats_cameo_server.git-/client_api/API.md

+\defgroup SIM_PARAMETERS Simulation parameters

 \defgroup clientAPI Client API
-\brief Set of classes to be used on the client side
+\brief C++ client API

+\author Shervin Nourbakhsh nourbakhsh@ill.fr

+## Headers
 There are two classes to be included on the client side:
   - panosc::sim_request: \copybrief panosc::sim_request
   - panosc::sim_result: \copybrief panosc::sim_result

+## Implemented instruments
+Implemented instruments are listed in: panosc::instrument_t

+## Parameters accepted
+The list of accepted parameters is listed in: panosc::sim_request::param_t

+If you try to add a parameter in the list that has been marked as NOT IMPLEMENTED, an exception of type panosc::param_not_implemented

-# Workflow from the client side
+## Workflow from the client side

- -# declare a sim_request object and set the simulation parameters
+ -# declare a sim_request object and set the simulation parameters \n Accepted simulation parameters are listed in panosc::sim_request::param_t
  \snippet src/fakeNomad.cpp request
  \snippet src/fakeNomad.cpp request2
  -# send the request via CAMEO to the server